Introduction

 - Feature Added an

-method to Modules for easy iteration over attributes
+each method to Modules for easy iteration over attributes

 - Feature Added a

-method to get the number of attributes in a module.
+size method to get the number of attributes in a module.

 - Bugfix Data in event handlers was silently changed to

-if it was falsy,
+null if it was falsy,

 the expected data argument.